kubernetes/enhancements/keps/sig-storage/4049-storage-capacity-scoring-of-nodes-for-dynamic-provisioning/README.md

 ###### How can someone using this feature know that it is working for their instance?

-Pods that use only dynamically provisioned PVCs will be scheduled to nodes that has the most or least free space.
+By default, pods that use only dynamically provisioned PVCs will be scheduled to nodes with the most free space.
+This behavior can be configured to prefer nodes with the least free space instead.

 <!--
 For instance, if this is a pod-related feature, it should be possible to determine if the feature is functioning properly